Instance-JS/Instance/docs/table-of-elements.md

 Not everyone is going to do what I did (architecture is inclusive of its own documentation) in order to preemptively solve a problem that most would never consider.

-I would formally request that `<acronym>` element be resurrected and brought back to the living spec.
+TL;DR: This is a formal request that `<acronym>` be resurrected and brought back to the living spec.

 ---
 Sources: